hzhu349Overstack/BenzTechnialChallenge/README.md

 ![alt text](./screen_shot.mp4)
 <video controls width="500">
   <source src="./screen_shot.mp4" type="video/mp4">
-  Your browser does not support the video tag.
+  Your browser does not support the video tag. <a href="./screen_shot.mp4">Download the video</a> instead.
 </video>

 Here are the revised key points for the project: